 Traditional use of wheat

 When people first began eating wheat thousands of years ago there were no such thing as flour mills.
 That means whole wheat flour was non-existent.
 What did people do to make their daily bread?
 They first germinated the grains and used the softened seeds to form a dough that could be further transformed by yeasts and other micro-organisms and eventually baked into loaves.
-Sprouted and fermented foods are one of the Four Pillars of World Cuisine, and we explain why sprouting and fermenting grains makes them healthier in Chapter 7 of Deep Nutrition.
+Sprouted and fermented foods are one of the Four Pillars of World Cuisine, and we explain why sprouting and fermenting grains makes them healthier in Chapter 7 of the 2009 edition of Deep Nutrition, and Chapter 10 of the 2017 edition.